-(1) The terms of the 2008 Omnibus Plan contain "double-trigger" provisions in the event of a change in control.
+- (1) The terms of the 2008 Omnibus Plan contain "double-trigger" provisions in the event of a change in control.
 If the options or units are exchanged for or replaced by a substitute award, then the awards will not automatically vest upon a change in control.
-However, if a change in control occurs and the awards are not exchanged or replaced, all options shall immediately become exercisable, the restriction period on all restricted stock units shall lapse immediately prior to such change in control, and outstanding PSUs issued to the NEOs generally vest.

-Assumes that employment ends prior to the end of the fiscal year of Hertz Holdings (a "Performance Period") under the Senior Executive Bonus Plan.

-(3) Amount is payable under the Severance Plan for Senior Executives.

-(4) In 2012, 2013 and 2014, Hertz Holdings made PSUs grants to the NEOs pursuant to the 2008 Omnibus Plan which were based on the achievement of Corporate EBITDA and, in the case of 2013 and 2014, Corporate EBITDA margin.
+However, if a change in control occurs and the awards are not exchanged or replaced, all options shall immediately become exercisable, the restriction period on all restricted stock units shall lapse immediately prior to such change in control, and outstanding PSUs issued to the NEOs generally vest. - (2) Assumes that employment ends prior to the end of the fiscal year of Hertz Holdings (a "Performance Period") under the Senior Executive Bonus Plan. - (3) Amount is payable under the Severance Plan for Senior Executives. - In 2012, 2013 and 2014, Hertz Holdings made PSUs grants to the NEOs pursuant to the 2008 Omnibus Plan which were based on the achievement of Corporate EBITDA and, in the case of 2013 and 2014, Corporate EBITDA margin.
 With respect to such PSUs, if the employment of any of the NEOs is terminated by reason of death or disability on or prior to the first anniversary of the date PSUs were awarded, the officer will retain a pro rata portion of the PSUs, based on the number of days elapsed since the date of grant, and the remaining PSUs will be forfeited.
 The retained PSUs will be eligible to vest if the performance goal is achieved for the first performance year and will be forfeited if the performance goal is not achieved.
-If the employment of a NEO is terminated by reason of death or disability after the first anniversary of the date that the PSUs were awarded, then, based on the applicable achievement of the performance goals in the first year and the cumulative two-year period, a pro rata portion of the PSUs will vest, based on the number of days elapsed since the first anniversary of the date.
-If the employment of a NEO is terminated by reason of death or disability after the second anniversary of the date that the PSUs were awarded, then, based on the applicable achievement of the performance goals in the first year and the cumulative two-year period, a pro rata portion of the PSUs will vest, based on the number of days elapsed since the first anniversary of the date that the PSUs were awarded, then, based on the applicable achievement of the performance goals in the first year and the cumulative two-year period, a pro rata portion of the PSUs will vest, based on the number of days elapsed since the first eachievement of the performance goals in the first year and the cumulative two-year period, a pro rata portion of the PSUs will vest, based on the number of days elapsed since the second anniversary of the grant date.
+If the employment of a NEO is terminated by reason of death or disability after the first anniversary of the date that the PSUs were awarded, then, based on the applicable achievement of the performance goals in the first year and the cumulative two-year period, a pro rata portion of the PSUs will vest, based on the number of days elapsed since the first anniversary of the grant date.
+If the employment of a NEO is terminated by reason of death or disability after the second anniversary of the date that the PSUs were awarded, then, based on the applicable achievement of the performance goals in the first year and the cumulative two-year period, a pro rata portion of the PSUs will vest, based on the number of days elapsed since the second anniversary of the grant date.
 If a NEO's employment is terminated for any other reason, PSUs will be forfeited.